wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-wis2box-datasets.en.md

     For the purpose of the training we will use the *weather/surface-based-observations/synop* data type which includes data plugins that ensure the data is transformed into BUFR format before being published.

     If you want to publish CAP alerts using wis2box, use the template *weather/advisories-warnings*.
 This template includes a data plugin that verifies the input data is a valid CAP alert before publishing.
-To create CAP alerts and publish them via wis2box you can use [CAP Composer](https://github.com/wmo-raf/cap-composer).
+To create CAP alerts and publish them via wis2box you can use the [WMO CAP Composer](https://github.com/World-Meteorological-Organization/cap-composer) or forward the CAP XML from your own system into the wis2box-incoming bucket.

 Please choose a centre-id appropriate for your organization.